MultiSafepay/docs/content/integrations/shopify-beta.md

 <br>

-> ⚠️ About API Key and Selected environment
+> ⚠️ About API key and Selected environment
 >
-> For all the above-listed MultiSafepay payment apps, the same API Key, and the selected environment (test or live) will be used.
+> For all the above-listed MultiSafepay payment apps, the same API key, and the selected environment (test or live) will be used.
 Once you change the API key in a payment app, or the environment selected, it is automatically changed for the other active apps associated with your shop.

 <br>
 ---